ttlew/conversation/develop-app.md

 To access the service credentials and the workspace ID from your workspace, select the ![Menu](images/Menu_16.png) menu, choose **Deploy**, and then go to the **Credentials** tab.

-You can also access the service credentials from your Bluemix dashboard.
+You can also access the service credentials from your {{site.data.keyword.Bluemix_short}} dashboard.

 ## Communicating with the Conversation service

 Interacting with the {{site.data.keyword.conversationshort}} service is simple.
-Let's take a look at a Node.js example that connects to the service, sends a single message, and logs the output to the console:
+Let's take a look at an example that connects to the service, sends a single message, and prints the output to the console:

 ```javascript
 // Example 1: sets up service wrapper, sends initial message, and